Scottish Cold-Pressed Rapeseed Oil is incredibly versatile in both savoury and sweet recipes.

 Grease and line a large loaf tin or you could spilt it between 2 smaller loaf tins.

-In a large bowl mix the caster sugar and rapeseed oil together.
+In a large bowl mix the caster sugar and cold-pressed rapeseed oil together.
 Add the eggs one at a time mixing the mixture well before the next egg is added.
 Sieve the remaining dry ingredients (flour, baking powder, cocoa) into the mixture, add the beetroot puree and pinch of salt then mix well.

 Cook in the preheated oven for 45 to 50 minutes.
 When cooked the loaf should spring up after being pressed down.